The 29 Best TV Shows about Hockey

 hockey shows

-In 2015, American cable channel IFC aired the comedy series Benders for one season consisting of eight episodes.
+In 2015, American cable channel IFC aired the comedy series Benders for one season and eight episodes.

 The show centers on a small group of male friends and their love for hockey – a love so strong that, well, you might even go so far as to call it an obsession.